 Ross Muir

 Biography

-In October 2019, Muir had his first ever solo exhibition in Glasgow’s City Centre.
-The exhibition was a huge success and was sold-out before even opening the doors.
-A second exhibition was also planned for 2020, but unfortunately, this was cancelled due to the coronavirus pandemic.
+In October 2019, Muir had his first solo exhibition in Glasgow’s City Centre.
+The exhibition was a tremendous success, sold-out before the doors even opened.
+A second exhibition was also planned for 2020, but unfortunately, it was cancelled due to the coronavirus pandemic.

+Ross Muir